"Nov. 16, 2012 -- Air pollution may be bad for older brains, a new study shows.

 Older adults who live in areas of high pollution did not do as well on tests of memory and other thinking skills, according to a new study.

-Table 2 enumerates adverse events and laboratory abnormalities that occurred among all patients treated with 0.25 mg or 0.16 mg/m2 interferon beta-1b every other day for periods of up to three years in the four placebo controlled trials (Study 1-4) at an incidence that was at least 2.0% more than that observed in the placebo patients (System Organ Class, MedDRA v.
-8.0).
+Table 2 enumerates adverse reactions and laboratory abnormalities that occurred among patients treated with 0.25 mg of interferon beta-1b every other day by subcutaneous injection in the pooled placebo-controlled trials (Study 1–4) at an incidence that was at least 2% more than that observed in the placebo-treated patients [see Clinical Studies].

 Table 2: Adverse Reactions and Laboratory Abnormalities

 in Patients with MS in Pooled Studies 1, 2, 3, and 4